RaspberryPiFoundation/scratch-curriculum/en-GB/dodgeball/index.md

 	If you prefer, you can `wait` {.blockcontrol} a `random` {.blockoperators} amount of time between costume changes.

 + Finally, add code to your laser, so that the 'hit' message is broadcast when the laser touches your character.
-This code will be the same as the code you added to your ball sprite.
+This code will be very similar to the code you added to your ball sprite.

 	You don't need to add any more code to your character - it already knows what to do when it is hit!